-Ever wondered how fortune cookies are made?
+Have you ever wondered how fortune cookies are made?
 Wonder no more with a visit to one of the most unique places in San Francisco’s Chinatown, the Golden Gate Fortune Cookie Factory.
-This small one room building is constantly pumping out these famous treats, and you can watch them do it, write in your own fortune or even buy a jumbo cookie in the shop.
+This small one-room building is continuously pumping out these famous treats, and you can watch them do it, write in your own fortune, or even buy a jumbo cookie in the shop.
 Read on for all the information.

 - Cookies cost around $1 with the jumbo ones $5

 - Hours: Most days 9 AM – 6 PM

 - This information is from my visit in 2017 and 2019

 - Read all about my favorite spots in San Francisco here